 The Commonwealth Government Department of Health appointed a Chief Allied Health Officer in 2020.
 Other peak bodies for allied health include Allied Health Professions Australia (AHPA), the Australia Allied Health Leaders Forum (AAHLF), Services for Australian Rural and Remote Allied Health (SARRAH), Indigenous Allied Health Australia (IAHA) and the Australian Council of Deans of Health Sciences (ACDHS).

-None of the peak bodies above has the resources or the remit to undertake workforce planning.
+None of the peak bodies above have the resources or the remit to undertake workforce planning.
 Allied health workforce planning, where it does exist, is undertaken by the states, and to a certain extent, by the professions themselves.
-Allied heath workforce planning is uniquely complicated by the interaction between the professions – both in terms of potential substitution of workers (for example, many mental health positions advertise for psychologists, counsellors, social workers, occupational therapists or mental health nurses), and the need for interdisciplinary collaboration.
+Allied heath workforce planning is uniquely complicated by the interaction between the professions, both in terms of potential substitution of workers (e.g. many mental health positions advertise for psychologists, counsellors, social workers, occupational therapists or mental health nurses), and the need for interdisciplinary collaboration.

 Allied health workforce planning is further complicated by the jurisdictional and political differences over ‘membership’ to the allied health club.
 Given the very large unmet needs for allied health, it may make sense to take an inclusive approach to allied health membership, but use existing systems (such as self-regulation or negative licensing) to ensure quality standards are maintained.